invertase/notifee/packages/documentation/docs/react-native/docs/ios/interaction.md

 ## Foreground Action

-The default behaviour when a user interacts with an action is to trigger an event via the `setMessageBackgroundHandler` method and remove the notification from the device (marking as read).
+The default behaviour when a user interacts with an action is to trigger an event via the `onBackgroundEvent` method and remove the notification from the device (marking as read).
 You can however force the action to open the application into the foreground by setting the `foreground` property to `true`: